 Based on long-term trends, comparisons with developed countries, and stillstrong individual incentives, continued urbanization and rural-urban migration are probably inevitable.
 Urban bias spurs migration, but focused investment in agriculture raises rural productivity sufficiently to require less labor; a majority of alternative types of employment expansion tend to be concentrated in urban areas because of agglomeration effects.
 Moreover, as education increases in rural areas, workers gain the skills they need, and perhaps the rising aspirations, to seek employment in the city.
 But the pace of rural-urban migration is still often excessive from the social viewpoint.
 At various points throughout this chapter, we have looked at possible policy approaches designed to improve the very serious migration and employment situation in developing countries.
-We conclude with a summary of what appears to be the consensus of most economists on the shape of a comprehensive migration and employment strategy.
-This would appear to have seven key elements:
+We conclude with a summary of what appears to be the growing consensus of most economists on the shape of a comprehensive migration and employment strategy.
+These elements reflect the complex and nuanced nature of the topic, with potentially excessive migration relative to urban opportunities partly due to low productivity, poor rural institutions, and harsh social conditions; and the great and still not fully tapped opportunities for urban dynamism as an engine of economic development.
+We consider 10 key elements:

 1. Creating an appropriate rural-urban economic balance.
-A more appropriate balance between rural and urban economic opportunities appears to be indispensable to ameliorating both urban and rural unemployment problems and to slowing the pace of rural-urban migration.
+A more appropriate balance between rural and urban economic opportunities appears to be indispensable to ameliorating both urban and rural unemployment problems and to slowing the pace of excessive rural-urban migration.
 The main thrust of this activity should be in the integrated development of the rural sector, the spread of rural nonfarm employment opportunities, improved credit access, better agricultural training, the reorientation of social investments toward rural areas, improving rural infrastructure, and addressing shortcomings of rural institutions (including corruption, discrimination, and stratification), the presence of which has the effect of raising the cost of delaying out-migration.